Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Dataset Details

 \section{Dataset Details}

-The details of our datasets are presented in Table~\ref{tab:app-datasets}, with corresponding visualizations shown in Figure~\ref{fig:app-datasets}.
-We filter out episodes with fewer than three views or shorter than four seconds, and we further segment lengthy episodes in the Agibot dataset.
+The details of our datasets are presented in Table~\ref{tab:app-datasets}.
+For the RoboTwin dataset, we adjust the camera positions to capture both arms in full, rather than only the end-effectors, to improve training of the masked inverse dynamics model.
+For the Agibot-World dataset, episodes are segmented into shorter clips using their frame-level annotations.
+We also filter out episodes with fewer than three views or shorter than four seconds.
 For each dataset, we provide information about the associated robot and camera setups, which form part of the unified observation space.
+We also leverage GPT-4o to augment its task annotations for the \methodname{} dataset.
 During pre-training, sampling ratios for each dataset are set proportionally to their sizes.

-It is worth noting that our \methodname{} dataset differs from all pre-training datasets in these aspects, and we additionally leverage GPT-4o to augment its task annotations.
+\pdfdiff{It is worth noting that the RoboTwin dataset and our \methodname{} dataset differ from all pre-training datasets in these aspects: for example, beyond the use of different robot arms, the central camera is positioned far behind and high above the scene in the \methodname{} dataset—significantly different from the views in the pre-training datasets.}